MuViCo/MuViCo/documentation/userguide.md

 #### HINT:

 **If you only want to add a blank element**, you can simply click Submit without making any changes to the Add Element form (assuming the screen and frame are the ones you want).
-A blank element is black by default, but you can change its colour from the provided list.
+A blank element is black by default, but you can change its colour from the color picker or the color palette.

 ## Editing an existing element